ZcashFoundation/frost/rfcs/0001-messages.md

 // The aggergator decide what message is going to be signed and
 // send it to each participant with all the commitments collected. struct MsgSigningPackage {
+    // The number of participants.
+    participants: u8,
+    // The collected unpacked commitments for each signer
+    commitments: Vec<(u8, jubjub::AffinePoint, jubjub::AffinePoint),
+    // The lenght of the message
+    message_length: u64,
     // The message to be signed as bytes
     message: &'static [u8],
-    // The collected unpacked commitments for each signer
-    commitments: Vec<(u8, jubjub::AffinePoint, jubjub::AffinePoint),
 }

 // Each signer send the signatures to the agregator who is going to collect them